murex/mikado-testbuilders-kata/workshop/2 - Easy Fix Difficult Test.md

 > It's weird because there is code for these in TaxRule and CurrencyConverter!
 > [A senior developer]

-## Your mission is to fix it and unit test it
+## Your mission is to fix the bug and unit test the code

-### 1. Explore and test a fix
+### 1. Bug Description

-Let's start by exploring the problem.
+The reporting team provided a scenario to reproduce the bug!

-Under the resources folder, you can find a JSON file ([repository.json](../src/main/resources/repository.json)) that contains the data of issued invoices from previous transactions.
+Under the resources folder, they saved a JSON file ([repository.json](../src/main/resources/repository.json)) that contains some data issued invoices from previous transactions.

 > Note that the total amount of each invoice is not included in this list.

-Our Main class ([Application.java](../src/main/java/Application.java)) initializes an instance of ReportGenerator and then calls the methods to get the 3 report
+The Main class ([Application.java](../src/main/java/Application.java)) initializes an instance of ReportGenerator and then calls the methods to get the 3 report
 values:
 1. Total number of books sold
 1. Total number of issued invoices
 1. Sum of total amount of all invoices

-#### Bug Fixes
+### 2. Bug Fixes

-One of our developers was able to quickly identify the bugs in the code and provided us with code snippets!
+After some analysis, one of our developers was able to quickly identify the bugs in the code and provided us with quick fixes!

 <details>
-  <summary>Sneak Peek at Bug Fix in Invoice.java</summary>
+  <summary>Sneak Peek at Bug Fix in [Invoice](../src/main/java/com/murex/tbw/purchase/Invoice.java)</summary>

 ```diff
     public double computeTotalAmount() {